Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Simulation Results

-Fig.~\ref{fig5} depicts the impact of the numbers of propagation paths in the RIS-BS link on the NMSE performance, under two average pilot overhead settings: \(\mathrm{T} = 24\) and \(\mathrm{T} = 16\).
-As \(L\) increases, a consistent performance degradation is observed across all methods.
-This degradation is primarily attributed to two factors: (i) an increase in the number of unknown channel parameters (e.g., AoAs at the BS, AoDs at the RIS, and path gains), which exacerbates the estimation difficulty under fixed pilot overhead; and (ii) the need to estimate the number of paths itself, introducing additional model uncertainty.
+Fig.~\ref{fig5}~(a) depicts the impact of the numbers of propagation paths in the RIS-BS link \(L\) on the NMSE performance, under two average pilot overhead settings: \(\mathrm{T} = 21\) and \(\mathrm{T} = 9\).
+As \(L\) increases, all methods exhibit consistent performance degradation.
+This degradation is primarily attributed to two factors: (i) the growth in the number of unknown channel parameters (e.g., AoAs at the BS, AoDs at the RIS, and path gains), which exacerbates the estimation difficulty under fixed pilot overhead; and (ii) the additional uncertainty associated with estimating the number of paths itself.
 Despite the performance drop at larger \(L\), the proposed methods consistently outperform the other methods across all settings.
+Fig.~\ref{fig5}~(b) illustrates the impact of the numbers of propagation paths in the user-RIS links \(J\) on the NMSE performance.
+As \(J\) increases, the NMSE rises accordingly, reflecting greater estimation difficulty, consistent with the explanation in Fig.~\ref{fig5}~(a).
+The degradation is more pronounced than that caused by increasing \(L\), since \(J\) directly determines the sparsity level in the sparse recovery problems.

-Fig.~\ref{fig6} illustrates the impact of the numbers of propagation paths in the user-RIS links on the NMSE performance, under two average pilot overhead settings: \(\mathrm{T} = 24\) and \(\mathrm{T} = 16\).
-As \(J\) increases, the NMSEs show a rising trend, reflecting increased estimation difficulty as explained in analysis presented in Fig.~\ref{fig5}.
-This performance degradation is more pronounced compared to \(L\) due to the direct influence of \(J\) on the sparsity level in sparse signal recovery problems.
-In contrast, the MC-unaware method exhibits performance improvement as \(J\) increases.
-This is because a larger number of paths enhances angular diversity, facilitating better equivalent dictionary matching while maintaining fixed resolution.
-However, its performance remains significantly inferior to the MC-aware proposed methods, especially in low pilot overhead regimes.
+Fig.~\ref{fig6} depicts the NMSE performance versus the number of BS antennas along the horizontal dimension \(N_h\) under two average pilot overhead settings, namely \(\mathrm{T} = 21\) and \(\mathrm{T} = 9\).
+It is observed that the NMSE of all considered methods decreases as \(N_h\) increases.
+This behavior is primarily attributed to the improved accuracy of the dimension-reduced subspace-based common AoA estimation, in which \(N_h\) plays a critical role.
+Moreover, the proposed methods consistently outperform the benchmark approaches, even under low pilot overhead conditions, with the performance gap becoming more pronounced as \(N_h\) increases.
+These results further indicate that the proposed framework more effectively leverages the enhanced common AoA estimation capability to reduce the overall channel estimation error.